Home Alive Cat Blog

 If your cat falls into one of these categories, you should consider a more controlled environment to keep them safe.
 Keep them inside if you have air conditioning, provide fans, and keep windows open to provide a cross-flow of cool air in your home.
 Keep reading to find out more ways to cool your cat down.

 Keeping your cat cool and comfortable when the weather is hot will help keep them safe.
-Preventing overheating is easier than treating it, so whenever the temp feels a little too warm for you, then you should act as if it’s too warm for your cat too.
+Preventing overheating is easier than treating it, so whenever the temp feels a little too warm for you, you should act as if it’s too warm for your cat, too.

 There are several factors involved in deciding how to keep your cat cool, the first being the environment.
 There is a difference between indoor and outdoor cats.
 Their behaviours and ability to control their own body temperature will be different because of their environment.

-Incorporate more liquid into their daily routine.
+Incorporate more liquids into their daily routine.
 Multiple water sources, like cat water fountains, will help to encourage your kitty to drink more.
-Additionally feeding a higher moisture diet, like raw cat food or canned foods, will help to replenish moisture regularly.
+Additionally, feeding a higher moisture diet, like raw cat food or canned foods, will help to replenish moisture regularly.

 Other options like bone broth or goat’s milk can be added to dry foods or fed as treats to help increase your cat’s daily moisture intake.